ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 So The Economist article says "top of the bill was the announcement of the result of a so called adversarial collaboration between proponents of two hypotheses about the nature of consciousness."
 Again, not what the bet was about.
 It wasn't about the nature of consciousness.
-But anyway, "this involved running a series of experiments begun in 2020 to determine which, if either of them is correct."
+But anyway, "this involved running a series of experiments, begun in 2020, to determine which, if either of them is correct."
 But again, that's not what the collaboration was designed to do, right?
 In science, you can never prove anything.
 You can never show you're correct.
 You can only show that you are not wrong or that you are wrong.
 That's it.
 That's what you get in science.
-Okay?
+Okay.

-So moreover, all of these articles, the three that I've shown you and a number of others, they also contained essentially no discussion of whether these two theories global Neuronal Workspace Theory and Integrated Information Theory, one of which was losing, apparently, whether they were the only ones worth considering.
+So moreover, all of these articles, the three that I've shown you and a number of others, they also contained essentially no discussion of whether these two theories -- Global Neuronal Workspace Theory and Integrated Information Theory, one of which was losing, apparently -- whether they were the only ones worth considering.
 So the articles didn't really discuss anything else, any other possible theories.
-In fact, the articles called these two theories leading by the media.
+In fact, the articles called these two theories "leading" by the media.
 But the truth is that they're leading only in number of publications, not in amount of scientific evidence supporting them.
 They just have a lot of publications out there.
 There's no discussion in these articles beyond a trivial passing mention that there are any other theories out there at all.